 If you think wearing striped tees in Paris is cliché, you thought wrong!
 French women love a good striped tee (or sweater).
 They don’t tend to wear a lot of prints in general, but stripes are an exception to the rule.

-My recent favorite seems like the perfect example!
+My recent favorite is the perfect example!

 Caroline de Maigret via Bloglovin’.